Theory of Topological Superconductivity in Doped IV-VI Semiconductors: Results

 \subsection{Phase diagrams}

-We mainly focus on the ground states with respect to the Fermi surface anisotropy $\xi$ introduced in Eq.\eqref{eq:normal_band} and the the nearest and next-nearest neighbor interaction $U_1, U_2$ in Eq.\eqref{eq:itac_lattice}.
-Notice that if both $U_1$ and $U_2$ are repulsive, superconductivity will not be favored on the mean-field level.
-Therefore, we focus on the following three scenarios: (i) $U_1 > 0, U_2 < 0$, (ii) $U_1 < 0, U_2 > 0$, and (iii) $U_1 < 0, U_2 < 0$.
-In the calculation, we treat the ratio $|U_2/U_1|$ as a tunable parameter for fixed $U_1/m = 4$, and the other parameters are taken as $\mu/m = 1$, $\theta = 0.1$.
-We plot the superconducting phase diagrams in Fig.\ref{fig:phase_diagram}.
+We study the ground states with respect to the Fermi surface anisotropy $\xi$ introduced in Eq.\eqref{eq:normal_band} and the the nearest and next-nearest neighbor interaction $U_1, U_2$ in Eq.\eqref{eq:itac_lattice}.
+In the calculation, we parameterize $U_1, U_2$ as $U_1 = V \sin\phi$ and $U_2 = V \cos\phi$.
+For other parameters, we set $m = 0.5$, $\mu = 16$ and $V = 1.0$, and focus on the two conditions with $\theta = -0.08\pi$ and $\theta = -0.66\pi$ with $\theta$ defined in Eq.\eqref{eq:hamiltonian-fs} (a more systematic study is presented in Appendix.\ref{appendix:phase_diagrams}).
+Notice that if both $U_1$ and $U_2$ are repulsive, $i.e.$ $ 0 < \phi < \pi/2$, superconductivity will not be favored in the mean-field level, as shown in the phase diagram in Fig.\ref{phase_diagram}.